 Since 2011, the two governments have been consulting with First Nations, local governments and industry.
-A preliminary concept is currently being developed to help advance consultations on the feasibility assessment.
+Parks Canada consultations on the feasibility assessment are ongoing.
 If the results of the feasibility assessment indicate that establishment of a NMCAR is practical and feasible, an establishment agreement between the Governments of Canada and British Columbia will be negotiated and an interim management plan developed.
 If the NMCAR is determined to be feasible, further consultations related to establishment agreements and Indigenous rights will also take place with First Nations.
 Commercial and recreational fishing sectors, communities, landowners, recreation and environmental organizations and other stakeholders will also have opportunities to provide input to the development of the interim management plan.